cmrd/react-bejeweled/README.md

 ```Javascript
 const previousBoard = useRef(board)
 ```
-The ```useRef``` hook is used to create values that, upon changing, don't cause a rerender of the component.
+The ```useRef``` hook is used to create values that persist between rerenders but upon changing, don't cause a rerender of the component.
 As this variable is only needed for the custom hook's internal workings, we don't need to provide it to the outside world.